data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 **GCS Upload Request Chunk Size**: GCS upload request chunk size in bytes.
 Default value is 8388608 bytes.

+**JSON String**: List of fields to be written to BigQuery as a JSON string.
+The fields must be of type STRING.
+To target nested fields, use dot notation.
+For example, 'name.first' will target the 'first' field in the 'name' record.
+(Macro Enabled)

+Use a comma-separated list to specify multiple fields in macro format.
+Example: "nestedObject.nestedArray.raw, nestedArray.raw".

 **Operation**: Type of write operation to perform.
 This can be set to Insert, Update or Upsert.
 * Insert - all records will be inserted in destination table.
 * Update - records that match on Table Key will be updated in the table.
 Records that do not match